 My starting point would be to ask: What kind of expectations do you have for children halfway through Y1/beginning of Y2 in terms of reading ability?
 If you’ve been using decodable readers in the early stages of teaching your pupils to read, by the time you reach the latter stages of the Extended (or Advanced) Code in Sounds-Write, pretty much any of the Oxford Reading Tree series or similar are grist to your fluency mill.
-For example, The Bully in the ‘More Owls’ series, Stage 7, gives plenty of opportunity to practise fluency.
+For example, The Bully in the ‘More Owls’ series, Stage 7, gives plenty of opportunities to practise fluency.

 Here’s an excerpt from page 17: